GSAPP-CDP/Smorgasbord/src/content/modules/40-rendering-with-blender/255-environment-abundance.md

 ### Importing Trees

 ![Importing Trees](images/5-environment/01-import.png)

+For this tutorial, we will use tree assets that you can access by downloading the following file, [Japanese Cedars.blend (167.2 MB ↓)](https://drive.google.com/file/d/1XKRvCt8catWvgcKXcanziq5yZT0a3F6K/view?usp=sharing).

 Once you have downloaded a tree asset, you can import it into your scene in one of two ways: